AframGakk/ChatBotAI/README.md

 * numpy
 * pandas

+#### Data
+If you choose to not train the bot with your own facebook convertations you can use our provided data and trained models.
+You need to download our resources [here](https://www.dropbox.com/sh/v66gr1bjvoqwj92/AABfyC7-YDrhtIojFy_fQduqa?dl=0).
+The resources are quite large.
+When you downloaded the resources you need to place all the files in the data folder in the root of the project.

 #### Quick start
 To get started with the provided data and already trained models simpy execute the runChatBot.py.